Lighthouses of Israel

 Trabas has a photo,

-of the seawall and light station, and Google has a satellite
+of the seawall and light station, and Google has a street view and a satellite

 view.
 This is the only Israeli lighthouse surviving from the Ottoman era.
 The lighthouse is built atop the city's ancient walls on the site of an Ottoman watch tower.